 Another great source of ideas is exploring your old blog posts and reading the comments.
-If discussions are happening under the comment section, the topic clearly demands further discussion.
+The topic clearly demands further discussion if discussions are happening under the comment section.
 Use these ideas to create a webinar.

 By now, you probably have a few brilliant ideas bubbling up.
-To make sure these webinar ideas reach their full potential, you have to come up with an attractive webinar topic title.
+To ensure these webinar ideas reach their full potential, you have to develop an attractive webinar topic title.

 A quick way to generate a webinar title is using the Blog Title Generator to come up with a rough title and just modify it a bit to make it suitable.

 Another important method to generate webinar topic ideas is using emotionally charged power words.
-Using these power words could be the reason why your webinar becomes wildly popular.
+Using these powerful words could be the reason why your webinar becomes wildly popular.